LYMPHOCYTE CLASSIFICATION

 PHOTOTHERAPY

-One study reported complete response rate of 83% with median duration remission 22 months
+• One older study reported a complete response in 83% with median remission of 22 months (Ramsay et al., Arch Dermatol 1992).

 PUVA: